danieljprice/splash/docs/main.rst

 the return key.
 The last prompt asks for the device to which output should be directed.
 A full list of available graphics devices is given by typing ‘?’ at the prompt.
-Some of the most useful devices are given in Table tab:devices_.
+Some of the most useful devices are given in :ref:`tab:devices`.
 In the above we have selected the X-window driver which means that the output is sent to the screen (provided X-windows is running), as demonstrated in the screenshot shown in :numref:`fig:rhoh`.